niolabs/docs/docs/getting-started/README.md

 ## Feeling Ambitious?
 Dive right in

-If you want to just start using nio on your own, you can log in to the [https://designer.n.io](System Designer) to get started.
+If you want to just start using nio on your own, you can log in to the [System Designer](https://designer.n.io) to get started.
 There you can [create a managed cloud instance](/running-nio/in-the-cloud.md) or [install nio locally](/running-nio/locally.md).